Primitive Christianity Revived, Again

 My husband and I take a right at the driveway marked by a light blue sandwich board sign:

 We enter the living room of the farmhouse where our Meeting gathers every Sunday for worship.
-I settle into a straight-backed chair softened with an ivory sheepskin, close my eyes, place…Continue
+I settle into a straight-backed chair softened with an ivory sheepskin, close my eyes, place my feet flat on the floor, rest my open palms in my lap, and…Continue

 Yesterday I attended my first Quaker meeting for worship.
 The experience was, in many ways, what I expected--and of course, also full of surprises and unexpected blessings.